-Learn how to make amazing gourmet chocolate bark this holiday season!
-This Easy Chocolate Bark recipe has everything you need to know about making milk or dark chocolate bark with tons of tips, tricks, topping ideas, and problems solved!
+Learn how to make amazing homemade chocolate bark this holiday season!
+This easy bark recipe has everything you need to know about making milk or dark chocolate candy bark with tons of tips, tricks, topping ideas, and problems solved!

-Although chocolate chips are affordable and readily available, using chocolate chips can be problematic because of the additives.
-They are manufactured to hold their shape, so they aren’t ideal for melting chocolates.
+Although chocolate chips are affordable and readily available, using any baking chips can be problematic because of the additives.
+They are manufactured to hold their shape, so they aren’t always ideal for melting chocolates.

-High quality chocolate bars are free of the additives chocolate chips have.
-Chocolatiers and gourmet recipes call for high-quality chocolate bars, but fail to name brands or where to locate this superior chocolate.
+Chocolatiers and gourmet recipes call for high-quality chocolate bars, but fail to name brands or where to locate this superior chocolate. 🤷♀️

 I’ve found a happy medium between these two options.
 Using quality chocolate chips with a higher percentage of cocoa makes fantastic chocolate bark, but is still affordable and available at local grocery stores.

 If you love milk chocolate, rather than semi-sweet or dark, I recommend using a combination of milk and dark but with the brands listed below.
-Any of these chocolates would also work well gluten-free fudge as well.
+Any of these chocolates would also work well easy homemade fudge as well.

 - Guittard 63% Extra Dark Chocolate Chips